-A historic fishing town that neighbours the also popular Cha-am, Hua Hin long been a favourite getaway place for Thai high-society, with businessmen and movie stars escaping the intensity of the city for a weekend of fresh air and relaxation.
+A historic fishing town that neighbors the also popular Cha-am, Hua Hin long been a favorite getaway place for Thai high-society, with businessmen and movie stars escaping the intensity of the city for a weekend of fresh air and relaxation.

-Hua Hin is perhaps most famous for Klai Kangwon Palace (meaning Far From Worries) , built in 1928 by King Rama VII .
+Hua Hin is perhaps most famous for Klai Kangwon Palace (meaning Far From Worries), which was built in 1928 by King Rama VII .
 The Palace remains an official royal residence.
 Notably, King Rama 9 stayed there from 2002-2006.

 What's the Weather Like?